prisma/prisma1/content/04-Reference/01-Basics/01-Project-Configuration-(YAML).md

 ## Example

-Here is what a simple example of a project configuration file looks like:
+Here is what a simple example of a project definition file looks like:

 ```yml
 # Type Definitions